 Areas highlighted in the School Improvement Plan guide the relevant training required.
-The SENDCO disseminates to staff: knowledge, materials, techniques, methods and information about training and availability of resources to meet individual needs through in service training.
+The SENDCO disseminates to staff: knowledge, materials, techniques, methods and information about training and availability of resources to meet individual needs through in-service training.
 This includes nationally led initiatives.
-The SENDCO regularly attends Local Authority SENDCO network meetings, in order to keep up to date with local and national updates in SEND.
-The SENDCO and LSAs are also encouraged to attend courses relevant to their personal development and to the school's needs, this links to their performance reviews.
+The SENDCO attends

+Local Authority SENDCO network meetings, in order to keep up to date with local and national updates in SEND.
+All staff are encouraged to attend courses relevant to their personal development and to the SEND needs within the school setting.